 How Is GPA Evaluated?

 BCPM GPA: The BCPM GPA is your “science GPA” and consists of all courses in biology, chemistry, physics and math.
-To find out what course fit in to this category specifically, you should check with your college registrar.

 Total GPA: The total GPA are all of your course grades averaged together.